UiPath/ProcessMining-devkit-connector/documentation/connector_documentation.md

 \<List and describe any relevant design details not yet covered in the other sections.
 If none exist, remove this section.>

 ## How to extend the connector
-### Connector configuration
-\<Describe which configuration options the connector provides out of the box.
-Describe where and how these settings should be defined.>

 ### Adding output attributes
 \<Describe how to add output attributes to the connector.>